 - Are you a member of a professional hypnotherapy organisation?

 - Do you receive regular supervision?

 - How much will it cost?

 Asking questions when contacting a hypnotherapist is important as it enables you to get a better idea of who they are and how they work.
-In order to give yourself the best chance of success, you need to feel comfortable with the therapist and able to talk to them.
+To give yourself the best chance of success, you need to feel comfortable with the therapist and able to talk to them.
 They should be open, trustworthy and you should feel at ease.
 It is also important to remember that hypnotherapy is very much a two-way process in which your participation and motivation are essential.
 Hypnotherapy isn't something that is done to you, it is done with you.

 If you haven't experienced hypnosis before or if you have any questions about hypnotherapy, these are usually covered in your first session.
-However if you have any concerns or questions about hypnotherapy, any potential therapist should also be happy to briefly answer your questions either on the phone or via email.
+However, if you have any concerns or questions about hypnotherapy, any potential therapist should also be happy to briefly answer your questions either on the phone or via email.

 Training and qualifications

 Supervision is a valuable 'checking in' process, helping therapists to stay grounded, maintain professional and personal boundaries, avoid 'burnout' and provide safe, ethical and competent therapy for their clients.
-During a supervision session, a therapist will reflect on their own feelings, thoughts, behaviour and professional approach as well as discussing cases where the presenting issues may be complex, in order to provide the best possible therapy.
+During a supervision session, a therapist will reflect on their own feelings, thoughts, behaviour and professional approach as well as discussing cases where the presenting issues may be complex, to provide the best possible therapy.